phy1um/coding.tommarks.xyz/src/blog/a-bit-famous.md

 ## How I Got Here

 I started making Youtube videos in 2014.
-I've never considered it a serious way to make money, and I still don't consider it a serious way to make money.
-I enjoy talking about things I love and I like the idea of making some side money from it one day.
+I've never considered it a serious way to make money, but I enjoy sharing the things I love with the world.
+I like the idea of making some side money to get better video-making equipment and justify putting more effort into videos.

 My main content before 2021 was gaming focussed, mostly Quake and Arena FPS videos.
 I'm very proud of some of these videos, but the most successful release flatlined at